 In Part 1 of this Review I tested the Structure Sensor—or iSense—hardware and the apps build by the manufacturer.
 In this second part, I’m focussing on a third party app.
 While the name might sound a bit funny, itSeez3D is very powerful and polished 3D Scanning app.
-The iPad version is specifically designed to be used with the Structure Sensor and there’s also a Windows version designed to be used with Intel’s RealSense R200 sensor.
+The iPad version is specifically designed to be used with the Structure Sensor.

 In earlier versions, itSeez3D was completely free without limitations for non-commercial use and offered a commercial version for a one-time fee €1000.
 With version 4.1 this is no longer the case.
 Instead you can choose between a free Individual version and a payed Pro and Business version.

 It’s good to realize that while the free version offers unlimited scanning, you’d have to pay $7 to export a scan.
 This is true for exporting the 3D model file through e-mail or

 You can now export your 3D scan to Sketchfab from the Individual version (or any other version) free of charge!
 The only limit is that doing this won’t allow you to make your Sketchfab model downloadable.
 If you want to enable downloading, you have the option of paying the export price for this.

 The iSense — a re-branded version of the Structure Sensor — is currently greatly discounted up to 80%!
 You can get one with an iPad 4 bracket for just $72.95 on Amazon.
 The iSense is compatible with itSeez3D.
 Click the button below for my list of all current prices and the exact differences between the iSense and Stucture Sensor:

 The first nice thing I noticed about itSeez3D is that it saves your 3D scans—both locally on the iPad and in the Cloud (more about the latter later)—which is a great way to build a library and give quick interactive 3D previews to other people.
 The library is searchable so it’s easy to find scans if you have many.